 - Both parties should have a say on how and when photos are edited and distributed to everyone else.
 There should also be a pre-agreed upon number of images that will be edited and returned to the other people involved.

-- TF shoots are a very good way to meet and work with new models or photographers that you have never worked with.
-This industry is all about networking and working with a known entity in a paid situation is far better than paying an unknown.
+- TF shoots are a very good way to meet and work with new models or photographers that you have never worked with before.
+You are far more likely to get paid work with from someone you have worked with before, as both of you become a known entity, which is better than working with an unknown.

 - TF shoots are a good way of creating a portfolio worthy of getting paid for.
 There is nothing worse than having a photographer or a model demand payment when they have an incomplete or shoddy portfolio.
-Models who include selfies in their portfolios or have multiple images from the same shoot when there are only 10 – 15 images to start with.
-In the case of photographers, having blurry, poorly cropped, or badly composed photos in your portfolio, or again, using multiple photos from the same shoot when there are only 10 – 15 photos to start with.
+Models who include selfies in their portfolios or have multiple images from the same shoot when there are only 10 – 15 images to start with, is a sure fire sign of an amateur and nor worthy of being paid.
+In the case of photographers, having blurry, poorly cropped, or badly composed photos in your portfolio, or again, using multiple photos from the same shoot when there are only 10 – 15 photos to start with, is just as clearly a sign of being an amateur and not worth paying.
 You should never consider charging for a service that you do not have demonstrated experience with.
 To me, this includes nudes.
-And remember, if you are getting paid, there is no guarantee that you will every get rights to use any photo generated during a paid shoot.
+And remember, if you are getting paid, there is no guarantee that you will ever get the rights to use any photos generated during a paid shoot.
 TF may be the only way to get usable images that you can show as examples of various type of work worthy of getting paid for.

 EXPLICIT / ADULT

 Very overtly sexual in nature, can be nude, wearing very little, or fully clothed.
 Most likely showing very intimate parts of your body, or strongly depicting sexual acts.
-Could or could not show your face (extreme close ups of genitals for instance).
+They may or may not show your face (extreme close ups of genitals for instance).
 Usually very sexually explicit in nature and can contain toys and adult themes.
-Almost any cases of penetration and /or masturbation is considered explicit or adult or both, and may involve actual or simulated sexual acts.
+Almost any case of penetration and /or masturbation is considered explicit or adult content or both, and may involve actual or simulated sexual acts.
 This should be discussed at length and agreed upon in advance.

 NUDITY WITH IDENTITY HIDDEN

-Topless or bottomless, but not both, but the part that is not clothed is fully exposed.
-Some people are OK with certain parts of their bodies, but not others.
+Topless or bottomless (but not both); however, the part that is not clothed is fully exposed.
+Some people are OK with certain parts of their bodies, but others are not.
 Some girls might not like the way their breasts look, or might not like their butt.
 It is up to you what you show and when, just let the photographer know and they can often work around this.

 This includes nighties, teddies, and underwear.
-Basically this is what a normal person might be expected to be seen in at a beach, or could be expected to be photographed in for a Victoria Secrets catalog.
+Basically this is what a normal person might be expected to be seen in at a beach, or could be expected to be photographed in for a Victoria’s Secret catalog.
 But details are important about what the outfit looks like and how revealing it is.
-Remember that you always have veto power if you feel an outfit is too revealing, but try not to get up set with a photographer for the suggestions they make on outfits, they do not know your limits, but are trying to determine them.
+Remember that you always have veto power if you feel an outfit is too revealing, but try not to get upset with a photographer for the suggestions they make on outfits, they do not know your limits, but are trying to determine them.
 Stick with simple yes or nos (unless a photographer is repeatedly suggesting the same kind of outfit that is too revealing).

 This tends to no longer be sensual, but more overtly sexual.
 It may often include the same elements or similar ones to light bondage, but the material is of a more extreme nature.
-Please bare in mind that this is not for “real” and no actual BDSM, bondage, or sexual scenes (acts) should be taking place.
+Please bear in mind that this is not a “real” BDSM session and no actual BDSM, bondage, or sexual scenes (acts) should be taking place, this is just for show and a Heavy Bondage photo shot is not a green light for touching, groping, or ANY sexual contact that was not fully discusse in advance. .
 If a real event or scene is taking place, this is considered explicit and should be heavily discussed and agreed upon before hand.
-Similar rules to nudity apply, this can be done fully clothed, nude, or anything in between – discuss and agree first.
+Similar rules to nudity apply, this can be done fully clothed, nude, or anything in between – discuss and agree first, consent is king.

 This is about being tied up, but never leaving the floor (suspended).
 This is different to light bondage in the fact that this is about how pretty you can make the rope work look.
-It is OK to do this if you have never done it before (but make sure your rigger is experienced and knows what they are doing).
-Make sure that any injuries you may have are discussed first, and discuss how you are feeling at that particular moment.
-Again, this is not for ‘real’ (unnecessary touching or groping, whipping, tickling, hair pulling, spanking, or paddling should be discussed and agreed upon in advance), and you should be untied the second your comfort level is reached regardless on whether or not the photographer has the shots they want, or if they have any at all.
+It is OK to do this if you have never done it before (but make sure your rigger (the person tying you up) is experienced and knows what they are doing).
+Make sure that any injuries you may have are discussed first, and discuss how you are feeling on the particular day of the shoot.
+Again, this is not for ‘real’ (unnecessary touching or groping, whipping, tickling, hair pulling, spanking, or paddling should be discussed and agreed upon in advance), and you should be untied the second your comfort level is reached regardless whether or not the photographer has the shots they want, or if they have any shots at all.
 Yet again, nudity is not required and should be discussed and agreed upon in advance.
+Once again, consent is king!

 This is where being tied up with rope causes you to leave the ground (suspended).
 Although it is possible to do suspension work having never been roped before, it is highly recommended that, at least for your first time working with rope, that you stay on the ground.
 If you do, decide to do suspension, please make sure your rigger is experienced and you have had a discussion before hand and agree about what you can handle and would like to do.

 Lastly, understand your limits.
 It is perfectly acceptable to not do nudes.
 It is also perfectly acceptable to do full explicit nudity with one photographer you know and are comfortable with, but refuse to do any kind of nudity with others.
 You should never feel pressured or bullied into doing something you are not comfortable with, and you should always be able to change your mind at any time.
 Please understand and know the above terminology.
-If you say that you are comfortable with anything other than nudity, do not be offended if the photographer asks you to walk around in a teddy wearing a strap-on.
+If you say that you are comfortable with anything other than nudity, do not be offended if the photographer asks you to walk around naked, covering your breasts with your hands, wearing a strap-on.
 The more specific you can be about your limits, the less likely it is that there will be conflicts between you and the photographer.